 Back up via iCloud

-Alternatively, you might prefer to back up to iCloud.
-This is a great option if you might need to set up a new iPhone without your Mac in the future, and if you want to ensure that backups happen daily (without you needing to plug your iPhone into your Mac), but bear in mind that you will probably need to pay money for iCloud storage - here's how much iCloud costs in the UK.
-Here's how to back up your iPhone using iCloud.
+Finally, you can back up your old iPhone to iCloud.
+This is a great option if you might need to set up a new iPhone without your Mac in the future, and if you want to ensure that backups happen daily (without needing to plug your iPhone into your Mac), but bear in mind that you will probably need to pay money for iCloud storage - here's how much iCloud costs in the UK.

 - Open the Settings app on your iPhone.